 How can I Tell If I Have a Valuable Stamp?

 A good start is to check the date and what material was used.
 Next, find out when the stamp was printed.
+Whether it is U.S. Stamps, German stamps, or rare old stamps from France, you’ll need to know the issue date first.

-Identifying the stamp’s gum and the condition of the perforations will be an important part of valuing a rare stamp.
+Identifying the stamp’s gum and the condition of the perforations will be an essential part of valuing a rare stamp.
 There is also an app that can help identify valuable stamps called The Stamp Manager.

 Tell Us What You Think –